Brown Advisory Inc. Grows Stock Holdings in LyondellBasell Industries (NYSE:LYB)

-Brown Advisory Inc. grew its stake in shares of LyondellBasell Industries (NYSE:LYB – Free Report) by 6.9% during the third quarter, according to its most recent filing with the Securities and Exchange Commission.
-The institutional investor owned 2,962 shares of the specialty chemicals company’s stock after purchasing an additional 191 shares during the period.
-Brown Advisory Inc.’s holdings in LyondellBasell Industries were worth $281,000 as of its most recent SEC filing.
+Brown Advisory Inc. increased its stake in shares of LyondellBasell Industries (NYSE:LYB – Free Report) by 6.9% in the 3rd quarter, according to its most recent disclosure with the Securities & Exchange Commission.
+The fund owned 2,962 shares of the specialty chemicals company’s stock after purchasing an additional 191 shares during the period.
+Brown Advisory Inc.’s holdings in LyondellBasell Industries were worth $281,000 as of its most recent filing with the Securities & Exchange Commission.

-A number of other large investors have also recently modified their holdings of the stock.
-Vanguard Group Inc. boosted its stake in shares of LyondellBasell Industries by 1.1% during the 1st quarter.
-Vanguard Group Inc. now owns 30,852,225 shares of the specialty chemicals company’s stock valued at $3,172,226,000 after purchasing an additional 335,124 shares in the last quarter.
-State Street Corp boosted its stake in shares of LyondellBasell Industries by 2.9% during the 1st quarter.
-State Street Corp now owns 12,322,280 shares of the specialty chemicals company’s stock valued at $1,266,977,000 after purchasing an additional 348,169 shares in the last quarter.
-JPMorgan Chase & Co. boosted its stake in shares of LyondellBasell Industries by 45.5% during the 2nd quarter.
-JPMorgan Chase & Co. now owns 6,304,090 shares of the specialty chemicals company’s stock valued at $578,905,000 after purchasing an additional 1,972,160 shares in the last quarter.
-Geode Capital Management LLC boosted its stake in shares of LyondellBasell Industries by 1.7% during the 2nd quarter.
-Geode Capital Management LLC now owns 5,608,944 shares of the specialty chemicals company’s stock valued at $515,331,000 after purchasing an additional 95,633 shares in the last quarter.
-Finally, Morgan Stanley boosted its stake in shares of LyondellBasell Industries by 0.6% during the 4th quarter.
-Morgan Stanley now owns 5,564,134 shares of the specialty chemicals company’s stock valued at $461,990,000 after purchasing an additional 34,064 shares in the last quarter.
-Institutional investors own 91.41% of the company’s stock.
+Several other hedge funds have also recently made changes to their positions in LYB.
+Blair William & Co.
+IL raised its holdings in shares of LyondellBasell Industries by 1.0% during the first quarter.
+Blair William & Co.
+IL now owns 10,812 shares of the specialty chemicals company’s stock valued at $1,112,000 after purchasing an additional 107 shares during the last quarter.
+Sei Investments Co. increased its holdings in LyondellBasell Industries by 26.2% during the first quarter.
+Sei Investments Co. now owns 41,362 shares of the specialty chemicals company’s stock valued at $4,349,000 after buying an additional 8,596 shares during the last quarter.
+Prudential PLC purchased a new stake in LyondellBasell Industries during the first quarter valued at approximately $731,000.
+Cetera Investment Advisers increased its holdings in LyondellBasell Industries by 29.0% during the first quarter.
+Cetera Investment Advisers now owns 7,488 shares of the specialty chemicals company’s stock valued at $770,000 after buying an additional 1,684 shares during the last quarter.
+Finally, Moors & Cabot Inc. increased its holdings in LyondellBasell Industries by 20.2% during the first quarter.
+Moors & Cabot Inc. now owns 6,268 shares of the specialty chemicals company’s stock valued at $644,000 after buying an additional 1,053 shares during the last quarter.
+91.41% of the stock is owned by hedge funds and other institutional investors.

 LyondellBasell Industries Dividend Announcement

-The firm also recently announced a quarterly dividend, which was paid on Monday, December 4th.
-Shareholders of record on Monday, November 27th were issued a dividend of $1.25 per share.
+The business also recently declared a quarterly dividend, which was paid on Monday, December 4th.
+Investors of record on Monday, November 27th were paid a $1.25 dividend.
+This represents a $5.00 annualized dividend and a yield of 5.29%.
 The ex-dividend date was Friday, November 24th.
-This represents a $5.00 dividend on an annualized basis and a yield of 5.29%.
-LyondellBasell Industries’s dividend payout ratio is currently 71.63%.
+LyondellBasell Industries’s dividend payout ratio is presently 71.63%.

 LyondellBasell Industries N.V. operates as a chemical company in the United States, Germany, Mexico, Italy, Poland, France, Japan, China, the Netherlands, and internationally.
 The company operates in six segments: Olefins and PolyolefinsAmericas; Olefins and PolyolefinsEurope, Asia, International; Intermediates and Derivatives; Advanced Polymer Solutions; Refining; and Technology.